-Applicants from countries and US territories in which English is not the primary language must also provide recent evidence of proficiency in English by scoring 80 or above on the Internet-based TOEFL with subscores in writing, reading, speaking and listening of at least 20; or scoring 550 or above on the written TOEFL (Test of English as a Foreign Language) with subscores in writing and reading of at least 50.
+Applicants from foreign countries and U.S. territories must also provide recent evidence of proficiency in English by: 1) scoring 80 or above on the Internet-based TOEFL with subscores in writing, reading, speaking and listening of at least 20; 2) scoring 550 or above on the written TOEFL (Test of English as a Foreign Language) with subscores in writing and reading of at least 50; or 3) scoring 6.0 or above on the IELTS (International English Language Testing System).
 All tests of English proficiency must have been taken in the last two years to be considered for acceptance.

-Applicants who do not meet one or more of the admission requirements above may be granted conditional admission if approved by the Coordinator of the Master of Ministry program.
+Applicants who do not meet one or more of the admission requirements above may be granted conditional admission if approved by the Program Coordinator.